 This Story also Contains

-Given below are well-explained solutions to all the textbook questions.
+Given below are well-explained NCERT solutions to all the textbook questions.
 They are prepared in a step-by-step manner to improve understanding.
-Regular practice of Class 11 Biology Chapter 6 question answers to improve knowledge.
+Regular practice of the Class 11 Biology Chapter 6 Anatomy of Flowering Plants question answers improves knowledge.

 Q1.
 Draw illustrations to bring out the anatomical differences between